PauseAI/pauseai-website/src/posts/ai-takeover.md

 - Help existing robotics companies **build robots** (e.g. by leaking new designs), and take over these robots when they are ready.
 - Use existing factories to **build technology that we do not understand**, perhaps even using derived knowledge of physics that we are not aware of.
 Think nanotechnology, quantum computing, and bioengineering.

-One might suggest that having **safeguards** in place could prevent a takeover (like adding a kill switch, or not connecting it to the internet).
+One might suggest that having **safeguards** in place could prevent a takeover like adding a kill switch, or not connecting it to the internet.
 However, since the ASI will be more intelligent than humans, it is likely to come up with strategies to circumvent these safeguards.
 For example, if the ASI is not connected to the internet, it might manipulate humans into connecting it to the internet, for example by promising to solve a difficult problem and by behaving in a way that makes it seem trustworthy, or by convincing humans that it is a moral agent.
 It's worth noting that even this obvious safeguard is not being used as of now, as tools like ChatGPT are already connected to the internet and thousands of APIs.

-## Humans are unlikely to survive a takeover

-Note that a takeover does not necessarily mean that the ASI will kill all humans.
-However, for most random goals that can be considered, humans do not have value, and death will eventually be the default outcome as we ultimately compete for the same limited resources.
-This is why the risk of accidental human extinction is so high with AI.
+One other solution is to use ASI to _prevent_ a takeover.
+An aligned ASI would be able to come up with strategies that

+## A takeover is probably bad for most humans

+The ASI that happens to take over could do so for many reasons.
-For a random goal, such as calculating pi, humans are not part of the optimal world state.
+For most random goals that it could have, humans are not part of it.
+If we end up with an ASI that is indifferent to humans, we are competing for the same resources.

+It seems unlikely that the ASI wants to kill humanity for the sake of killing humanity - it is far more likely that it wants to use the resources that we use for some other objective.
+Additionally, humanity might pose a threat to the ASI's objective, as there is a risk that we will try to stop it from achieving its goal (e.g. by turning it off).

-The default outcome of a takeover attempt is therefore that all humans die.
+One of the most likely outcomes of a takeover is therefore that all humans die.

 But even in the outcomes where humans do survive, we are still at risk of being worse off.
-If a goal does involve keeping humans alive, it is possible that human well-being is not part of the same goal.
+If a goal does involve keeping humans alive, it is possible that _human well-being_ is _not_ part of the same goal.
+It doesn't take a lot of imagination to see how horrible it would be to be kept alive in a world where we are artificially kept alive by an ASI that is indifferent to our suffering.

-And even if the AI is under human control, we don't know that the one controlling the AI will have everyone's best interests in mind.
+And even if the AI that takes over is under human control, we don't know that the one controlling the AI will have everyone's best interests in mind.
+It is hard to imagine a functioning democracy when an ASI exists that can manipulate people at super-human level.

 ## Conclusion

-If these premises are true, then the likelihood of an AI takeover approaches 100 percent as AI surpasses human capabilities.
+If these premises are true, then the likelihood of an AI takeover approaches certainty as AI surpasses human capabilities.
 So let's not build a superintelligence.